Emergency medical kits for remote areas

 Conditions for emergency medical kits include all of the following:

-If you leave the site, you must contact Medicines and Poisons Control within seven days to cancel your authorisation.
+If you leave the site, you must contact Medicines and Poisons within 7 days to cancel your authorisation.

 A new authorisation must be organised for the next kit holder, or the kit contents must be returned to the hospital pharmacy they came from.

-To get an authorisation for an emergency medical kit, you will need to follow these steps.
+To get an authorisation for an emergency medical kit, follow the below steps.

 Step 3.
 Pay the fee

-You can renew your licence for one, two, or three years.
+You can renew your licence for 1, 2, or 3 years.

 You can pay by cheque, money order or credit card.

-Payments must be made to the Casuarina Receiver of Territory Monies.
+Payments must be made to the Darwin Receiver of Territory Monies.

-Submit the application form and a copy of your payment receipt using the following contact details:
+Submit the application, supporting documents and a copy of your payment receipt by mail, email or fax to:

 Department of Health